Can I scale beyond Google Sheets to my favorite BI tool?

 This table aggregates all profit & loss metrics and their amount per account key and day.

-Advertising [Advertising connection necessary ] - Monitor and analyze your Ads performance
+Advertising [requires an Advertising source] - Monitor and analyze your Ads performance

 Advertising data aggregated by account and date, and sponsoring type.